bmuellerhstat/pr-practice/README.md

-## Mr. Mueller's Ideal Afternoon
+## My Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to relax after a long day is to take a 22 hour nap on a cruise ship.

-The best ice cream is mint chocolate chip.
+The best ice cream is cake batter.